 Dr Joseph Haldane, The International Academic Forum (IAFOR), Japan

 Keynote, Featured and Spotlight Speakers will provide a variety of perspectives from different academic and professional backgrounds.
-This page provides information about presenters.
 For details of presentations and other programming, please visit the Programme page.

 Why Join an IAFOR Conference?